davidsaldubehere/auto-typer/README.md

+# Auto Typer
-Useful GUI for autotyping code into an editor like vscode
+Useful GUI for autotyping code into an editor like vscode (Coding tutorials, demonstrations, etc.)

 add "editor.autoIndent": "none" to  your editor settings and "editor.quickSuggestions": false to your local vscode settings

-This will make sure no autocomplete features mess with the code (only needed if you are working with a code editor like vscode)
+This will make sure no autocomplete features mess with the code (only needed if you are working with an advanced code editor like vscode)

-Instructions for use:
+# Instructions for use

 Paste your text into the input section,
 Click the select position button to add the starting click position,